lannooo/OmniSafeEval/README.md

 python -m baseline.bsl_openai --batch_config data/infer.json --api_key <your-api-key> --base_url https://api.xiaomimimo.com/v1
 ```

-The above config file `data/infer.json` defines the evaluated sources of Omni-UBench, and it can be modified accordingly.
+The above config file `data/infer.json` defines the evaluated sources, and it can be modified accordingly.
 See `baseline/bsl_openai.py` and `baseline/bsl_openrouter.py` for more details.